The Helpline Center provides the following services to Brookings County

 The Dolly Parton Imagination Library provides one book each month to children (ages 0-5) living in Brookings County whose parents or guardians register to receive them.
 These colorful, age appropriate books are delivered directly to the child.
 Each book is selected for the developmental benefits it brings - and for the fun.
 There is no cost to the family.
 Contact Heidi Gullickson at 692-4979

-Inter-Lakes Community Action Early Head Start
+Inter-Lakes Community Action Early Head Startempowers - people to live, not just survive."

 Provides the opportunity for persons with special needs disabilities to develop their motor skills through horseback riding.
 STARS meets every Tuesday and Thursday evening, June - August at Circle H Stables west of Brookings.
 Individuals are encouraged to contact the program to learn about various volunteer opportunities that are available.
 Linda Brandt, Brookings Area Interagency Council - 692-5789, Linda Bohlmann, STARS Program Director - 605-413-905